-Our response to the Ministry of Housing, Communities & Local Government (MHCLG)’s Integrated Communities Strategy We made the case that community youth organisations are a vital part of creating strong and cohesive communities.
+We reponded to the Ministry of Housing, Communities & Local Government (MHCLG)’s Integrated Communities Strategy and made the case that community youth organisations are a vital part of creating strong and cohesive communities.
 We strongly believe that youth work delivers benefits not just for young people, but for the family, friends, and community around them.
 Community youth organisations should be supported and funded, sustainably and for the long-term, for this work.

 We responded to the All-Party Parliamentary Group (APPG) on Youth Affairs’ Youth Work Inquiry into the state of youth work today.
 We worked with seven YPFs (Young People’s Foundations) to provide evidence on some of the challenges facing community youth organisations, particularly from changes to funding over the last decade.
 Despite the expertise and professionalism of London’s youth workers, we do not believe that the youth sector in London currently has the resources and support that it needs to meaningfully address the challenges facing young Londoners.
 As well as our written response, we supported a young person from Dare London, London Youth’s youth advisory board, to give oral evidence to MPs at Parliament.

 Over the coming months, London Youth will be responding to several consultations:

 - Commons Home Affairs Committee’s Serious Violence Inquiry (closes 16th August)